withsapling/sapling/README.md

 - [UnoCSS](https://github.com/unocss/unocss) - We use UnoCSS for atomic CSS.
 - [marked](https://github.com/markedjs/marked) - Our markdown parser.
 - [shiki](https://github.com/shikijs/shiki) - The code highlighter for syntax highlighting.
+- [wasm-image-optimization](https://github.com/node-libraries/wasm-image-optimization) - The WASM-based image optimization library we use for image processing.